-It can be difficult to shop for a plan on the health insurance marketplace in New Jersey.
-But, thanks to government subsidies, more people are able to afford coverage on the Garden State’s health insurance marketplace.
+Shopping for a plan on the health insurance marketplace in New Jersey?
+Thanks to government subsidies, a number of people are able to afford coverage on the Garden State’s health insurance marketplace.
+In fact, 78% of marketplace enrollees from New Jersey received premium tax credits, which lower the cost of premiums.1

-Almost 275,000 New Jersey residents signed up for Affordable Care Act plans in 2018 during the Open Enrollment Period (OEP).
-Don’t be one of the state’s 9 percent of uninsured people under 65.
+Almost 220,000 New Jersey residents enrolled in and used Affordable Care Act plans in 2020.1 You don’t have to be one of the state’s 9.3% percent of uninsured people under 65.2

 What to Look for When Shopping on the Health Insurance Marketplace in New Jersey